Skip to content

 Steamers and boat cruises in the Lake District

-Taking a cruise is a great way to experience our beautiful Lake District.
-Combining a one-way cruise with a bus, walk or cycle is great way to travel around a lake in one day.
-The following four lakes have passenger boats with multiple stops:
+Combining a one-way trip with a bus, walk or cycle is great way to travel around a lake in one day.
+The following four lakes have passenger boats with multiple stops.

 ullswater steamer on a glassy ullswater lake, reflecting the green woodland fells in backdrop